 Will I De-Gas My Dough If I Over Handle it?

 One of the most common questions I get asked about shaping a sourdough batard is whether the dough will "degas" when you shape it.

 Shaping a sourdough batard requires you to handle the dough a little more than a traditional boule, however, as long as you are gentle with it, you should retain the bubbles.

 If you feel that your dough is a little dense once it's shaped, it's a good idea to leave it on the counter top in the banneton just to rise a little before you place it in the fridge for it's cold ferment.

 Allowing your dough to relax in the banneton before placing it in the fridge for cold proofing can help with the finished shape of your batard.

 Just remember that when you place the dough in the fridge, it will keep fermenting until the dough gets down to a colder temperature.

-You can read more about this here.
+You can read more about cold fermentation vs bulk fermentation here.

 How To Shape A Sourdough Batard Video

 Some Recipe Ideas For Sourdough Batard